decentsocial/website/blog/2020-10-02-Notes-on-I-have-got-nothing-to-hide.md

 **The problem about privacy lies in this very question itself** [^13]

-# The "nothing to hide" argument
+# The "Nothing to hide" argument

 Most common points made:

 Nothing to hide, nothing to fear

-Read my e-emails, i've got nothing to hide
+Read my e-mails, I've got nothing to hide

-Profile me, analyze me, i've done nothing bad or illegal, do you?
+Profile me, analyze me, I've done nothing bad or illegal, do you?

-Monitor my phone calls, read what I say about my noisy neighbour, i've got nothing to hide
+Monitor my phone calls, read what I say about my noisy neighbour, I've got nothing to hide

 If you have something to hide, you should be found, captured and sentenced [^14]